-Can you tell me about your time at Cass?
+Can you tell me about your time at the Business School?

-Attending Cass was a wonderful experience.
+Attending the Business School was a wonderful experience.
 I was challenged by the study programme but felt a great sense of community with the professors and students.
 The support I received as a sickle cell student was tremendous, and this helped me achieve strong academic results regardless of how sickly I was.

 What happened after you graduated?

 The leap into work was not easy.
-However, doing my MSc at Cass made applying for City jobs easier, as attending this prestigious school opened doors and gave me access to a much broader set of opportunities.
+However, doing my MSc at the Business School made applying for City jobs easier, as attending this prestigious school opened doors and gave me access to a much broader set of opportunities.
 During internships, I worked with colleagues in similar positions as myself and we were able to share understanding of issues and help each other grow.